luckenbach/appgate-conkolla/README.md

-Conkolla is a HTTP API Gateway for interacting with the AppGate API.
-The name is a portmanteau for `Controller` and `kolla`, translated from a found rune stone in Sweden meaning: "to look at the controller".
+Conkolla is a HTTP API Gateway (aka proxy) for interacting with the AppGate API.
+The name is a portmanteau for `Controller` and `kolla`, translated from a discovered rune stone in Gothenburg in Sweden meaning: "to look at the controller".

 ## Introcuction
 The AppGate API can be learned and discovered in different ways.
 One of the common ways is to use the developer tools in a web browser while browsing through the AppGate admin UI or use existing tools such as postman or prism.